By Paula Parker

 Naka Yai is a wonderful island to visit if you are looking for peace and quite in beautiful tranquil surroundings away from the hustle and bustle of city life.

-If you are planning to stay a few nights on the tranquil Naka Yai Island, there are two totally different types of accommodation available for you to choose from.
+If you are planning to stay a few nights on the tranquil Naka Yai Island, there is the luxury 5 star Naka Island Resort.

 The 5 Star Naka Island Resort boasts divine luxury.